-This trick to taking off a gel manicure at home just blew my mind
+Skip the salon with this trick for removing a gel manicure at home

-As a person who has never been able to make a normal manicure last more than three days, discovering the magic of gel nails (near-flawless for three weeks?!) was literally life-changing.
+For anyone who has trouble making a normal manicure last more than three days, discovering the magic of gel nails (near-flawless for three weeks?!) can be life-changing.

 But the worst part about gel nails is that moment when you need to take them off and you just can't.
-Suddenly you feel like you're trapped in a gel nail prison.
+Suddenly, you feel like you're trapped in a gel nail prison.
 The options are basically stab and scrape and peel your fingernails with various objects for what feels like hours or head back to the salon to pay someone else to take them off.
 The worst!

-So I tested three methods to see if there was a better way.
+So, I tested three methods to see if there was a better way.
 Spoiler alert: There is!

 You'll need: Whatever product you pick up in the nail polish aisle at the drugstore.